-- Part 1 (introduction) addresses purpose, application, code structure, and terms and definitions. - Part 2 (main principles for MASS and MASS functions) specifies certificate and survey, approval process, risk assessment, operational context, system design, software principles, management of safe operations, radiocommunication, alert management, human element, and maintenance and repair. - Part 3 provides goals, functional requirements and expected performance of all 13 chapters consisted of safety of navigation, connectivity, remote operations, etc.
+- Part 2 (main principles for MASS and MASS functions) specifies certificate and survey, approval process, risk assessment, operational context, system design, software principles, management of safe operations, radiocommunication, alert management, human element, and maintenance and repair. - Part 3 provides goals, functional requirements and expected performance of all 13 chapters consisted of safety of navigation, connectivity, remote operations, etc.

-Source: MSC 109/WP.8/Annex 1
+Source: MSC 109/WP.8, Annex 1

-- 4.2 To expedite the completion of the work on the non-mandatory MASS Code, it was decided that the fourth session of Inter-Sessional MASS working group will be convened between MSC 110 and MSC 111. - 4.3 The Committee also updated the road map for developing a goal-based MASS Code, as found in MSC 109/22/Annex 3.
-The milestones of the road map were again postponed as shown below. - finalization and adoption of the non-mandatory MASS Code at MSC 111 in 2026; - an experience-building phase from 2026; - commencement of developing the mandatory MASS Code from 2028; and - the adoption of the mandatory MASS Code at a future session before 1 July 2030 for entry into force on 1 Jan 2032
+4.2 To expedite the completion of the work on the non-mandatory MASS Code, it was decided that the fourth session of Inter-Sessional MASS working group will be convened between MSC 110 and MSC 111.

+4.3 The Committee also updated the road map for developing a goal-based MASS Code, as found in Annex 2 of MSC 109/WP.8.
+The milestone of the road map were again postponed as shown below.

+- finalization and adoption of the non-mandatory MASS Code at MSC 111 in 2026; - an experience-building phase from 2026; - commencement of developing the mandatory MASS Code from 2028; and - the adoption of the mandatory MASS Code at a future session before 1 July 2030 for entry into force on 1 Jan 2032